LinkedInLearning/rest-apis-vectors-and-ai-in-sql-server-2025-2761017/README.md

-# COURSENAME
+# REST APIs, Vectors, and AI in SQL Server 2025
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `REST APIs, Vectors, and AI in SQL Server 2025`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]